Mythologos/Pythonic-Pursuits-Course-Material/README.md

  At the same time, I am also a novice educator and only a decent programmer.
 I will certainly make mistakes along the way and hope to learn a lot myself.
 Please feel free to open an issue if you feel that I have discussed some concept erroneously.
 Furthermore, I am glad to hear suggestions in the same way.
  ## User Guide
 Note: this is a major work in progress.
 What is currently listed is unpolished and requires further review, official citations, and a general clean-up.
 The author will get to this as soon as possible.

+My future intention is to make this set of lectures available for free use and expansion.
+However, while I am currently writing and revising them, I will currently not impose further licensure on this project.